clockworklabs/SpacetimeDB/.github/pull_request_template.md

 - [ ] Refactoring
 - [ ] Other (briefly describe)

+# Description of Changes

+*Please describe the details of your change.
+Mention any related issues, other PRs, and so on here.*

-# Breaking Changes
+# Breaking changes

 _Does this change break API or ABI compatibility, or break the Rust library interface? **If so, please apply the corresponding GitHub label.**_

-# Testing Procedure
+# Testing procedure

 *Describe why you're confident that all the changes work as expected, for example any automated tests or manual testing process.*